CaramelFur/BMPxx/README.md

 ## Helping

 This library also does not support all the bmp features, so if you are missing something, feel free to submit a pull request.

+## License

+This code is licensed under the GNU General Public License v3.0, so any changes or additions to this code will have to be made public under the same license.